Shreyasaini077/password-genrator/README.md

 # password-genrator
-this is my 3rd python project
+this is my 3rd python project codsoft internship